Is Ireland the best place to immigrate to?

 The last thing we looked at when deciding about moving over, was how easy it would be for our families to come and visit us.
 The great thing about Ireland is that it is not too far away from home (around 14 hour flight if you lucky!).
 But also, South Africans can visit Ireland without getting a visa to enter in advance.
 Yes, you do need to show where you are staying, and what you plan to do here (usually an invitation letter from us), but then our families have been allowed into Ireland and can visit for up to 90 days a year.

 - Check if your family needs a visa to visit you in Ireland (under 3 months to visit family/holiday)

 I hope this post is helpful to anyone looking at Ireland as a place to move over to and live.
 The reality is, it is not always as easy as it looks – but with a bit of research, a bucket load of patience, along with a positive attitude – everything is possible.

 DID I MISS ANYTHING?
 WHAT OTHER QUESTIONS TO YOU HAVE ABOUT MOVING TO IRELAND?

 Live Simply & Travel Slow,

 p.p.s.
-I try post varied content 2 -3 times a week; I am also setting up exclusive challenges; guides and templates that I will only share with my subscribers, so be sure to sign up and get all the news straight in your inbox!
-Sign up now!
+I try post varied content 2 -3 times a month, to be sure you don’t miss out on the new post you should sign up and get all the news straight in your inbox – Sign up now!